zubairjammu786/vidiq-copy-keyword-bulk/README.md

 ## How to use
 1. Download the zip file of this extension and extract
-2. open Google chrome and go to chrome://extentions
+2. open Google chrome and go to chrome://extensions
-3. Turn developer mode on.
+3. Turn "developer mode" on.
 4. Click on "Load unpacked" Button
 5. Select the foldor you just extracted
 6. Extension will be installed